MatteoBrentegani/PPO/README.md

 The project implement the clipped version of Proximal Policy Optimization Algorithms described here https://arxiv.org/pdf/1707.06347.pdf

-Into the config.txt file are defined all hyper parameter used into the various implementation.
-Those parameters are initilized with the values proposed into PPO Algorithm, linked above.
+Into the config.txt file are defined some of the hyper parameter used into the various implementation.
+Those parameters are initilized with the values proposed into the article, linked above.

 Here the key point: